victorhe33/victorhe33/README.md

-- 👋 Hi, I’m @victorhe33, NYC professional interested in software/development.
+- 👋 Hi, my name is Victor He.
+I'm a web developer located in NYC.
-- 👀 I’m interested in html, css, javascript and other relevant technologies.
+- 👀 I’m interested in HTML, CSS, Javascript and other relevant technologies.
-- 🌱 I’m currently learning web development through Odin Project/App Academy Open, aiming to attend web development bootcamp 2022.
+- 🌱 I’m currently learning web development through Odin Project/App Academy Open, will be attending Fullstack Academy Software Immersive this year, 2022.
-- 💞️ I’m looking to collaborate on beginner web projects
+- 💞️ I’m looking to connect with other web developers.
-- 📫 How to reach me via email @ victorhe33@gmail.com, discord @slickvic33
+- 📫 How to reach me via email @ victorhe33@gmail.com, discord @slickvic33#5776

 <!---
 victorhe33/victorhe33 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.